Soroushnk/Astro/README.md

 ### okay why this bash ?
-It saves you time and it can do anything you want to config a server for vpn .
+It saves you time and it can do anything you want to config a server for VPN.

 ## ✏️ Introduction